cap-js/docs/java/change-tracking.md

 }
 ```

-You need to include the change log model that is delivered to you from the feature like this:
+Include the change log model that is provided by this feature:

 ```cds
 using {sap.changelog as changelog} from 'com.sap.cds/change-tracking';